Last Updated on March 15, 2023

 Thus, they will provide you with medical certificates for your dog’s eyes, heart, and joints.

 A Goldendoodle’s age affects its price, as we mentioned above.
-Goldendoodles are generally more expensive when young but beware of breeders who sell puppies under eight weeks.
+They are generally more expensive when young but beware of breeders who sell puppies under eight weeks.

 Puppies are dependent upon their mothers for warmth and food throughout the first two months of their lives and should only go to their new homes after this.